 At Resonate, we understand that your company is unique and requires special data to give you deeper insight into the motivations of YOUR customers.
 That is why we offer Resonate Connected Research: to provide you with a strategic and specific data set through the lens relevant to your business.
 With Resonate Connected Research, you can get answers to questions on any topic or audience that is relevant to your business.

 The following table summarizes the differences between these two powerful Resonate offerings:

 Flash Studies (formerly known as Flash Surveys) and Spark Studies (formerly known as Custom Questions) both serve to answer specific questions and provide you with unique insights about your audiences, but these two solutions have different benefits and use cases.
 So, which of these studies should you use?

-While Flash Studies are fielded in a standalone survey, separately from Resonate's core National Consumer Study research waves, Spark Studies are part of Resonate's core National Consumer Study.
-Because Flash Studies can run anytime, their turnaround rate is faster, making it possible for you to see results in 4-6 weeks after we begin fielding the survey.
-On the other hand, Spark Studies are fielded within our core National Consumer Study for about a month, then they go through extensive QA and modeling, making your data available in the platform 4-6 months after submitting the questions for your Spark Study.
+While Flash Studies are fielded in a standalone survey, separately from Resonate's core U.S. Consumer Study research waves, Spark Studies are part of Resonate's core U.S. Consumer Study.
+Because Flash Studies can run anytime, their turnaround rate is faster, making it possible for you to see results in 4-6 weeks after we begin fielding the survey, once the survey is developed.
+On the other hand, Spark Studies are fielded within our core U.S. Consumer Study for about a month, then they go through extensive QA and modeling, making your data available in the platform 6 months after submitting the questions for your Spark Study.